-The fundamental elements governing the mandate conferred on NAV CANADA by the ANS Act include the exclusive right to provide certain air navigation services, the ability to set and collect charges for air navigation services provided or made available by NAV CANADA or a person acting under the authority of the Minister of National Defence, and the obligation of the Corporation to provide these services.
+The fundamental elements governing the mandate conferred on NAV CANADA by the ANS Act include the right to provide certain air navigation services, the ability to set and collect charges, consistent with legislated charging principles and notice requirements, for air navigation services provided or made available by NAV CANADA or a person acting under the authority of the Minister of National Defence, and the obligation of the Corporation to provide these services.

-The financial statements, issued quarterly and annually, provide extensive information on the revenues and expenses of NAV CANADA.
+The financial statements and Management's Discussion and Analysis (MD&A), issued quarterly and annually, provide extensive information on the revenues and expenses of NAV CANADA.